Transgender inequality: In college

 In 2013, the University of North Carolina school system voted to ban any gender-neutral housing at its campuses.
 A February 2014 Washington Post article noted that nearly 150 US schools have gender-neutral housing programs.

-Colleges can implement a number of different techniques and solutions in order to make their community more welcoming to the transgender community.

 Campus events and activities are a major component of making any college student feel involved and connected with their community and fellow students.
 The more a student is involved with campus and community events, the better a student fares not only socially, but also academically.
 Colleges can increase campus awareness by hosting transgender awareness events which can help by making transgender students feel understood as well as to educate the general student population on transgender issues.

 Support services formed by LGBT communities oftentimes do not properly cater towards transgender-specific issues and thus transgender people will often come together on campuses to create their own support group.

 Campus housing also presents itself with a predicament as most colleges will assign either male or female or "coed" housing to first and second year students.
 Transgender students are most commonly assigned to housing on a case-by-case basis.
 Colleges like the University of Minnesota and Twin Cities have developed policies which promise to find comfortable housing to any known transgender students.

 Many colleges are changing student intake forms to account for other genders than male or female.

 "Some of the most dangerous places on many campuses for transgender students are restrooms and locker rooms designated for "women" and "men."
 Anecdotal and research evidence suggest that transgender people often face verbal and physical assault and risk being questioned or even arrested by the police when they use gender-specific facilities (Coalition for Queer Action, 2001; San Francisco Human Rights Commission, 2001)."